 Prerequisites: PCO-402, PCO-472, PCO-514.
 This course focuses on the application of the life style.
-We will be addressing such topics as life style matching in dyads and most prominently in marital counseling, in vocational counseling, and in predicting the patient-therapist relationship, including such issues as resistance and transference.
+We will address topics such as life style matching in dyads and most prominently in marital counseling, in vocational counseling, and in predicting the patient-therapist relationship, including such issues as resistance and transference.